LookHere/Diversity-Through-Survival-Functions/README.md

 ## Validity

 A main concern for this type of correlation analysis is false positives.
-To test against that, I created the [Look Here Dummy Dataset](https://github.com/LookHere/Look-Here-Dummy-Data) that procedurally generates employees based on categories (gender, race, division) based on US national averages, in addition to hire and termination dates.
+To test against that, I created the [Look Here Dummy Dataset](https://github.com/LookHere/Look-Here-Dummy-Data) that procedurally generates synthetic employees with categories (gender, race, division) based on US national averages.
+Each employee has a randomly created hire and termination dates to determine their tenure.

 Since the dummy data is based on a randomized collection of these categories, there is no bias in it.
-If the model finds no bias in the dummy data but finds bias in the live data, it will give us confidence in the vailidity of the model.
+If the model finds no bias in the dummy data but finds bias in the live data, it will give us confidence in the validity of the model.
+Since this method easily creates and analyzes dummy data populations, it can be run repeatedly; multiple unbiased trials should look significantly different than the live data if the live data has bias.

 ## Model Implementation
 The Cox Proportional Hazard model can be implemented in multiple systems.
 For simplicity we use the coding language R here since it is a free software platform developed for statistical methods.